-Lowick is a naturally grained, goatskin leather that is beautifully fine, yet very durable and takes colour extremely well, resulting in a gentle two-tone effect.
-Goatskin is similar to pigskin but with a finer grain, so it is very hard-wearing and resistant to marks, resulting in a very neat and fine quality to all the products in this leather.
+Lowick is a naturally grained, goatskin leather.
+It is beautifully fine, very durable and takes colour extremely well, resulting in a gentle two-tone effect.
+Goatskin is akin to pigskin, but has a finer grain.
+It is thus very hard-wearing and resistant to marks, resulting in a very neat and fine quality to all the products in this leather.

 Lowick leather tends to be used for smaller leather goods due to the size of the skins such as stud boxes, credit card cases, purses, jewellery boxes, and iPad covers, but it is equally useful for any larger items (where skin size makes it possible) such as our games selection and homeware range.

-Ostrich leather is a very versatile and takes colour extremely well, so we are able to use this leather to make a very wide range of our products, from handbags down to all of our smaller leather goods, which we produce in a beautiful selection of vibrant and also traditional colours.
-It is extremely hard-wearing and very durable and is one of the few leathers that improves with age, developing a beautifully rich patina and smooth softness with use.
+Ostrich leather takes colour extremely well, so we are able to use this versatile leather to make a wide range of our products, from large handbags down to all of our smaller leather goods, which we produce in a beautiful selection of vibrant and also traditional colours.
+It is extremely hard-wearing and is one of the few leathers that improves with age, developing a beautifully rich patina and smooth softness with use.

 Embossing Ostrich leather

-One thing to bear in mind is that ostrich can be more difficult to emboss due to the 'spots', but any of the plainer areas of the skin take embossing very well.
+One thing to bear in mind is that ostrich can be more difficult to emboss due to the the irregularity of the spots.
+Any of the plainer areas of the skin however takes an embossing pigment very well.

-Shadow hide is a naturally tanned cow hide leather and is similar to bridle hide but is tanned using an oil rather than wax in the tanning process, giving it a soft flexible finish, which develops a rich patina and natural sheen with use, which also improves with age.
+Shadow hide is a naturally tanned cow hide leather.
+Similar to bridle hide Shadow Hide is tanned using an oil rather than wax, so the consequent leather has a more flexible finish.This leather develops a rich patina and natural sheen with use, which also improves with age.

-We use this leather for most of our small products and box work as the oil in the tanning process makes this leather supple yet strong, so is very suitable for smaller work but it is generally too light to use for our large products, lacking the rigidity to be made into a briefcase.
-As with Bridle hide there may be small natural marks in the surface of the leather but again, this doesn’t in anyway compromise the quality or strength of the leather, but rather confirms that the leather is from the surface of the skin; the portion that constitutes the highest quality leather.
+We use this leather for most of our small products and box work as the oil in the tanning process gives Shadow Hide a suppleness without compromising on strength.
+Whilst suitable for smaller work, Shadow is generally too light to use for our large products, lacking the rigidity to be made into a briefcase.
+As with Bridle hide, there may be small natural marks in the surface of the leather.
+Once again, this doesn’t in anyway compromise the quality or strength of the leather, but rather confirms that the leather is from the surface of the skin; the portion that constitutes the highest quality leather.

 Stingray / Shagreen

 Stingray skin is also known as Shagreen.
-These skins have been used in the leather industry, dating back many years.
-It is a very unusual leather with each skin having a unique soft and shiny ‘pebble like’ texture and featuring an individual and unique ‘pearl like cluster’ of natural markings in the centre of the skin where the dorsal fin would have been.
+It is a very unusual leather, each skin having a unique, soft and shiny pebble-like texture, and featuring an individual pearl-like cluster of natural markings in the centre of the skin where the dorsal fin would have been.

 Each skin can take colour differently depending on the size, age and constitution of any particular Stingray, so items made from this leather are all slightly different.
-This leather is highly durable being resistant to water, heat, and surface damage but even though it is a soft and malleable skin, the surface is as hard as shell, so it is difficult to stitch.
+This leather is highly durable and is resistant to water, heat, and surface damage.
+Despite being soft and malleable skin, the surface is of the scales is as hard as shell and is accordingly difficult to stitch.
 This can be restrictive for the use of Shagreen in making products where lots of intricate or detailed stitching is required.

-Stingrays are not in any way an endangered species and are found in abundance throughout the Pacific where they are fished commercially as a food source with the skins being a by-product of this industry.
+Stingrays are not in any way an endangered species and are found in abundance throughout the Pacific where they are fished commercially.
+Our skins are a by-product of the fishing industry.

 Shagreen is used for our small evening bags and accessories.

-Yamai is a soft-grained cowhide leather.
-The grained, soft finish to the leather is created during the tanning process whereby the leather is tumbled in a large drum creating the soft grain texture of the leather.
-This process creates a product that is soft to touch yet highly durable, remarkably lightweight, easy to work with.
-This resilient leather is well suited to handle the wear and tear of day to day / wear and tear marks making it an ideal leather for most products ranging from luggage, handbags, briefcases and purses.
+Stonhami is a soft-grained cowhide leather.
+The grained, soft finish to the leather is created during the tanning process, wherein this particular leather is tumbled in a large drum.
+This process creates a product that is creased and soft to the touch, yet highly durable, remarkably lightweight, easy to work with.
+This resilient leather is well suited to handle the wear and tear of day to day use, making it ideal for luggage and bangs